AnikeshThakur198/DS-and-Algos/README.md

  2.)
 Anagram:

-      In Datastructures an Anagram of a string is another string that has same set of characters but are in different order.
+      In Data-structure's an Anagram of a string is another string that has same set of characters but are in different order.
 For example:

             str1: "triangle",